timescale/docs/install/installation-cloud-image.md

     ```bash
     sudo -u postgres psql
     ```
 1. At the prompt, create an empty database.
-Our database is called `tsdb`:
+For example, to create a database called `tsdb`:
     ```sql
     CREATE database tsdb;